- My Lost Levels Talk

 During GDC week, I attended Lost Levels, a fantastic “unconference” about games.
 I’d just planned to attend and listen to the talks.
 When the planned talks ended early, the organizers announced that anyone who hadn’t given a talk now could if they wanted to.
 A couple people I’d met earlier that week convinced me to do it.
 I gathered my thoughts for about 15 minutes and then talked about Taste vs Ability.

 After the talk, I planned on writing up what I would have said had I time to actually prepare.
 It turns out that my talk was recorded, and I think it’s more in line with the atmosphere of the event to just let that stand than to revise it.

 In that talk, I mentioned an interview with Ira Glass.
 I hadn’t watched it in a while, and absolutely did not do it justice.
 I also misremembered parts of it.
 I’ll simply defer to Ira here:

 This isn’t a condemnation of the industry, though.
-Games need to be made for the much larger population on non-game-developers, in order for the whole venture to be economically viable.
-There is also danger of insularity by developing games targeting the very people who make them.
+Some games need to be made for the much larger population of non-game-developers, in order for the whole venture to be viable.
+There’s also danger of insularity by developing games targeting the very people who make them.
 I think this confession may be the first step in more mainstream exploration of experiences outside of what are typically produced.
 The Innovation Award has long been ceded to “independent” developers, but the other awards never seemed similarly threatened.
 Hopefully Journey doesn’t end up merely an exception, but rather charts a course for other creators to make something novel that satisfies their own tastes.